StevensSEC/softe.club/sec.club/src/articles/events/pimp-my-terminal/pimp-my-terminal.md

 [How to install the Windows Subsystem for Linux](/tutorial/install-wsl)

 - cmd (installed by default, sucks)
-- powershell (installed by default, sucks a lot less)
+- powershell (installed by default, sucks a lot less) - [Powershell Cheatsheet](/powershell-cheatsheet)
 - git bash (installed with git for windows, kinda sucks)

 ## Shell Configs